KritiCParikh/LearningJourney/OOP.md

 ##### Super Constructor

-In Python, the `super()` function allows you to call a method from a parent class.
+In Python, the `super()` function allows us to call a method from a parent class.
 It is commonly used in the context of constructors to ensure that the parent class is initialized properly when creating an instance of a subclass.
 This helps in maintaining the inheritance chain and ensures that all necessary initializations are performed.

 #### Key Points:
-- `super()` provides a way to refer to the parent class without explicitly naming it, making your code more maintainable and flexible.
+- `super()` provides a way to refer to the parent class without explicitly naming it, making our code more maintainable and flexible.
 - It can be used to call methods from a parent class, including the constructor (`__init__` method).

 #### Example: